 A week-long festival of events which aims to encourage students to explore the world of science

-Science Week 2021 is focusing on ‘What challenges are most important to you and how can science help to solve them?’
-Irish Water is delighted to be taking part in Science Week and will discuss how we are committed to improving energy efficiency and reducing our carbon emissions.
+Science Week 2022 is focused on the theme of Infinite Possibilities and how society has shown resilience, adaptability, and the ability to withstand adversity.
+Irish Water is delighted to be taking part in Science Week 2022 and will discuss how we are committed to improving energy efficiency and reducing our carbon emissions while exploring the infinite possibilities of science.
 Ensuring that our water and wastewater services are delivered in a sustainable manner is a top priority for us and we are already implementing energy efficient design for all projects as well as energy efficiency measures into the operation of our treatment plants where possible.

 Throughout Science Week, we will be highlighting these energy efficiency projects as well as introducing some of the Irish Water scientists who use science everyday as part of their role.